---->

 though Descartes like Aristotle and perhaps Einstein thought empty

-space was not possible largely on theoretical grounds.
+space was not possible largely on other theoretical grounds.

 It is to be noted that Gilbert did not conclude that magnets or